Althuwaynee/LaGriSU_Landslide-Grid-and-Slope-Units-QGIS_ToolPack/README.md

 LaGriSU v 0.2 (Landslide Grid and Slope Units): binary (1,0) samples extraction tool pack for landslides mapping in QGIS

-This is my first comment
+* This is my first comment...⋅⋅

 # News

 Please follow up with updates about the tools by visiting Issues button.